andongluis/nlg-blog/docs/_posts/2019-11-16-Background-post.md

 There are multiple types of word representations, such as based on clustering, one-hot encodings, and based on co-occurrences.
 However, as we saw in the previous example, a big problem is the sparsity of the space (meaning that we have too many dimensions for too few data points) and that we might not handle unseen words well (i.e. we are unable to generalize).

-Among the many different kinds of word representations, the one that has gained the most traction over the past few years is **distributed word representations** (also called **word embeddings**.
+Among the many different kinds of word representations, the one that has gained the most traction over the past few years is **distributed word representations** (also called **word embeddings**).
 These use condense feature vectors in latent spaces that are not immediately human-understandable.
 This means that we can generalize to unseen words and the problem of sparsity is handled better.
-Deep Learning is often used with these.
+Deep Learning is often used with these (Turian, Ratinov, and Bengio 2010).

 For instance, we could run a neural network on the word "dog" and get a latent space encoding.